am225723/advancedcitadel/replit.md

 ## Recent Changes (October 25, 2025)

+### Bug Fix: Missing Fonts Causing Canvas Failure
+- **Issue**: Text components in Canvas were referencing non-existent font files (`/fonts/CormorantGaramond-Regular.ttf` and `/fonts/CormorantGaramond-Bold.ttf`)
+- **Impact**: This caused the entire Canvas to fail silently, resulting in a blank screen on the Bonfire page
+- **Fix**: Removed font props from all Text components - they now use default fonts
+- **Result**: Canvas now renders properly with all premium components visible

 ### Premium Breathing Widget Implementation
 1. Created **PremiumSoulFlame** component with advanced GLSL shaders:
    - Volumetric flame rendering using custom vertex/fragment shaders